Weekend dining on Key Biscayne

 Sake Room

-Go sailing with friends this Saturday… enjoy our sushi ship before it sails
+Go Sushi-sailing with friends this Saturday… enjoy our sushi ship before it sails

 Plus… Your weekend present!
 FREE* Crunchy Crab Salad with any $50 order!!!